rloufoster/Pewlett_Hackard_Analysis/README.md

   ![employees_leaving_by_dept_totals_table](https://github.com/rloufoster/Pewlett_Hackard_Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/challenge_resources/employees_leaving_by_dept_totals_table.png)

 In conclusion, there is a deep pool of possible mentors in all of the departments.
-It really comes down to incentive for the retirement eligible employees.
+It really comes down to what incentives might be included in the package for mentorship candidates.
 What else might we propose to offer this group to keep them on board the company for a few more years as they transition into retirement?
 As part-time employees, would they keep their insurance benefits?
 This would be an important point for this demographic.
 What about retirement savings options?
 Would they still be able to contribute to the company 401K?
-Would the funds continue to be matched and at what level?
+Would the funds continue to be matched at the same level?
+What level pay scale would they be awarded?
 These are all questions that deserve further investigation while compiling the mentorship package that is being proposed.
 These incentives could be very costly to Pewlett Hackard.
-Further Business Analyses should be conducted as well to study the ROI.
+In order to determine whether the cost of keeping these employees outweighs the cost of losing such a large percentage of our workforce, further ROI analyses should be conducted.